falldamagestudio/gcp-secrets-manager-credentials-provider-plugin/README.md

 You can use a comma-separated string for the label value, which will tell Jenkins to add the secret to the store if it matches any of the provided values.

+## Secret Source

+Secrets of type `string` are available for string interpolation within JCasC YAML files.
+Use `${SECRETNAME}` within a string in a YAML file to get the value of the corresponding secret.
+See [the Secret Source documentation of JCasC](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#secret-sources) for more information.

 ## Examples